 We both come from farming families with roots in the Hereford breed.
 In 1999, we began our foray into farming with the purchase of some of Ross Pritchard's herd.
 We purchased the cattle with our brother and sister-in-law, Floyd and Pam Price of Triangle Acres.
 Until the spring of 2006, our cattle were custom raised by Floyd and Pam.
 We helped out as much as we could when jobs and time allowed us time off.
 At the time, we were living in Winnipeg and our neighbours were not too keen about our oversized 'pets'!

+We target a January/February calving season for the registered Herefords and a March/April calving season for the commercial cows.
 Taking out the yardsite, we have about 30 acres to run the cows on.
 This makes up our winter pasture, and short-term spring and fall pastures as needed.
-We are currently renting pasture for the summer.
+We are currently renting pasture and using the local community pasture for the summer.

-We purchase our hay and straw every year.
-We target second cut alfalfa hay and look for barley and oat straw.
-The barley straw is used for bedding while the oat straw is used for supplemental feed.
-To help reduce our feeding costs and winter chores, we have adopted bale grazing to feed the cows and any calves we retain.
-They are fed a combination of alfalfa hay and two year old oat straw based on a recommended mix (from CowBytes).
+In the past, we purchased all of our hay and straw every year.
+It is getting harder to find hay every year so we decided to buy a disc bine and baler this year to make our own.
+Now we are in search of some hay land and/or crop land to make feed on.
+To help reduce our feeding costs and winter chores, we have adopted alternative winter feeding strategies to feed the cows and any calves we retain.
+We have used bale grazing in the past and are currently grazing standing corn in the fall and early winter before moving to hay pre- and post- calving.
+The cows are then fed a combination of alfalfa hay, grass hay, greenfeed, and two year old oat straw based on a recommended mix (from CowBytes).
 We test the feed value of the hay and straw to ensure all nutrient requirements are met.
-The added cost is easily made up feeding the right amounts to the cows.
+The added cost is easily made up feeding the right amounts to the cows, with minimal waste.

 We have done some showing in the past at summer fairs and the Manitoba Hereford Association Summer MOE Show.
-We have been away from it for the past couple of years because of work commitments but hope to return next year.
+We have been away from it for the past couple of years because of work commitments but hope to return in the near future as the boys get older and more active.
 For us, it is part of our summer holidays.
 We enjoy getting out to work with the cattle and spend time with fellow cattle enthusiasts.
 Hopefully we will see you on the road somewhere next summer!

-We are annual consignors to the Lundar Bull Show and Sale (in April).
-We also market replacement females and bulls out of the yard.
-Our steer calves are usually sold through Winnipeg Livestock Services as backgrounders.
+We have been annual consignors to the Lundar Bull Show and Sale (in April) but have moved mainly to marketing replacement females and bulls out of the yard.
+Our steer calves are usually sold through Gladstone Auction Services as backgrounders.
 A few are retained every year for freezer sales to friends and neighbours.